-The new Walker object uses the default StepperGroup and SymbolLookup callbacks for the current platform, and it uses the ProcSelf callback for its ProcessState object.
+Unless overriden with the sixth variant, the new Walker object uses the default StepperGroup and SymbolLookup callbacks for the current platform.
+First-party walkers use the ProcSelf callback for its ProcessState object.
+Third-party walkers use ProcDebug instead.
 See Section 3.5.1 for more information about defaults in the Callback Interface.